blakkan/blakkan.github.io/_posts/2015-01-01-old-blog-photos.md

 ---
 Here are the old photos.
 I formerly wrote the site in HTML using dreamweaver.

-I've since switched over to jekyll to generate this site.
+I've since switched over to jekyll to generate the site from markdown files.